mochi-hpc/mofka/docs/usage/consumer.rst

       .. note::

-         In this example we have allocated the Data in our data broker function, so we need to free it when we no longer need it.
+         In this example we have allocated the memory for the data in our data broker function, so we need to free it when we no longer need it.

    .. group-tab:: Python